null

 • Carat or carat weight

-The four Cs is a concept developed by the GIA, which is professionally known as the Gemological Institute of America.
+The four Cs is a concept developed by the GIA, professionally known as the Gemological Institute of America.
 This not-for-profit organization was founded in the 1930s and has since developed a standardized method for grading diamonds.
 Their methods have been world renowned because their evaluation techniques are fair, accurate, and reliable regardless of the value of the diamond or its location.
 Let us take some time to examine what each of the four Cs represents.

 The Cut